-To the Board of Directors of:
+To the Directors of

-Maple Leaf Short Duration 2014-II Flow-Through Management Corp. in its capacity as general partner of Maple Leaf Short Duration 2014-II Flow-Through Limited Partnership, in respect of the National Class and the Québec Class (collectively, the "Funds").
+Maple Leaf Short Duration 2015-III Flow-Through Management Corp. in its capacity as general partner of Maple Leaf Short Duration 2015-III Flow-Through Limited Partnership, in respect of the National Class and the Quebec Class (collectively, the "Funds")

-We have audited the accompanying financial statements of Maple Leaf Short Duration 2014-II Flow-Through Limited Partnership which comprise the statement of financial position of each of the Funds as at April 22, 2014 and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Maple Leaf Short Duration 2015-III Flow-Through Limited Partnership, which comprise the statement of financial position of each of the Funds as at September 29, 2015, and a summary of significant accounting policies and other explanatory information.

-General Partner's Responsibility for the Financial Statements
+General Partners' Responsibility for the Financial Statements

-The General Partner is responsible for the preparation and fair presentation of the financial statements in accordance with those requirements of International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The General Partner is responsible for the preparation and fair presentation of these financial statements in accordance with those requirements of International Financial Reporting Standards and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or

-Auditor's Responsibility
+Auditors' Responsibility

-Our responsibility is to express an opinion on the financial statements based on our audit.
-We conducted our audit in accordance with Canadian generally accepted auditing standards.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We conducted our audit in accordance with those requirements of International Financial Reporting Standards and Canadian generally accepted auditing standards.
 Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+The procedures selected depend on the auditors' judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.